Low End Mac Reader Specials

 Realistically, the New Compact Mac should display 640 x 480 video.
 For nostalgia, 512 x 384 would be cool.
 For the real world, 800 x 600 would be very, very nice.

-As some Color Classic owners know, their 10" screen can display 640 x 480 very nicely, after some serious modifications.
+As some Color Classic owners know, the 10" color screen can display 640 x 480 very nicely after some serious modifications.
 If Apple believes the market would be content with that resolution, then a 10" color screen would be a real winner.
-It would keep the New Compact Mac as close to the size of the older compact Macs as possible.
+It would keep the new compact Mac as close to the size of the older compact Macs as possible.

 But it might need to go a bit larger, perhaps to a 12" screen, allowing use of the now-popular 800 x 600 SVGA setting.
 In that case, the monitor should support 512 x 384, 640 x 480, and 800 x 600 - all with 24-bit color.